FarisZulfequar/RaceTrack-Simulator/README.md

 ## 📝 License

 This project is licensed under the [MIT License](LICENSE).
 This code is for educational purposes only.
-Do not submit as your own work for graded assignments.
-I will not be resopnsible for any trouble that it may cause
+DO NOT submit as your own work for graded assignments.
+I am not responsible for any consequences.

 ---